singlestore-labs/singlestore-debezium-connector/README.md

 * `snapshots_to_keep` - Defines the number of snapshots to keep for backup and replication.
 * `snapshot_trigger_size` - Defines the size of transaction logs in bytes, which, when reached, triggers a snapshot that is written to disk.

+## Achieving Exactly-Once Delivery

+**Note:** Exactly-once semantics (EOS) is currently supported only with Kafka Connect in distributed mode.

+With the release of Kafka 3.3.0 and the added support for exactly-once delivery in Kafka Connect, you can now enable exactly-once delivery for the SingleStore Debezium connector with minimal configuration.
+To configure exactly-once delivery for the SingleStore Debezium connector, follow these steps:

+1. Set `exactly.once.source.support=enabled` in your Kafka Connect worker configuration.
+This ensures EOS is enabled across all workers.
+If performing a rolling update, first set `exactly.once.source.support=preparing` on each worker and then gradually switch them to `enabled`
+2. Add `exactly.once.support=required` to the connector configuration.

+**Note**: If the connector is stopped for an extended period, the offset may become stale.
+In such a situation, the connector may need to be manually restarted, which triggers a re-execution of the initial snapshot.
+This re-snapshotting process can lead to duplicate events, resulting in a loss of the exactly-once delivery guarantee during the snapshot phase.
+Users should be aware of this limitation and monitor connector downtime carefully to avoid such scenarios.
+Refer to the [Connector Unable to Start](#connector-unable-to-start) section for detailed information on handling and preventing this issue.